 One way to understand the quality of the carbs you are eating is by tracking your net carbs.

-To calculate how many net carbs are in the food you are eating, subtract the grams of fiber from the total grams of carbohydrates.
-The amount left is your net carbs.
+To calculate how many net carbs you are eating, subtract the grams of fiber from the total grams of carbohydrates.
+The amount remaining are your net carbs.

 If your net carbs are over 5g per serving, or too close to the total amount of carbs, then you are consuming low-quality carbohydrates.
 The less net carbs you consume, the higher quality your meal is!